-Components undergo an extended range of approvals across the organization in order to limit the approvals required at thespeed up the product and transaction development process.
+Components undergo an extended range of approvals across the organization in order to speed up the product and transaction development process.
 If for example a product is sold using approved components as properly used, desk approved curves, and standard related contract language, little formal approval is required. [ not true based on new PM process]